manuarora700/manuarora.in/README.md

 # manuarora.in

 This is my personal website.
-Here I write blogs, add code snippets, code live demos, and add resources for everybody else to look refer.
+Here I write blogs, add code snippets, code live demos, and add resources for everybody else to look and refer.

 The application is built with **Next.js/React/MDX**